 WHAT IS THE SQUARE FOOT COST OF A MODULAR BUILDING?

 As a custom builder, there are many variables involved in an accurate budget of a building.
 This may include the construction type, specifications, mechanical systems, level of finishes selected, and site costs at the building’s final location.
 Whitley Manufacturing is happy to provide guidance on costs of modular buildings, recommend one of our distributors’ local to your project site, and provide reference material or case studies of similar projects.

 WHAT IS THE OVERALL TIMELINE FOR A MODULAR PROJECT?

 Delivery schedules are a function of current manufacturing backlog, the size and complexity of the building and the availability of specialty materials.
 However, our manufacturing process is able to deliver on an accelerated timeline.
 We make use of the latest in construction technology and modern manufacturing methods.
 By operating indoors, the builder avoids the disruption of weather delays.
 In addition, construction of the building occurs at the same time as the site work.
-Whereas conventional building moves on a consecutive timeline (foundation first, building second), the modular process is concurrent.
-On average, modular construction reduces timelines by 25-30% versus conventional construction.
+Whereas conventional building moves on a consecutive timeline (foundation first, building second and so on), the modular process is concurrent.
+On average, modular construction reduces timelines by 30-50% versus conventional construction.
 Below is a comparison of the typical timelines modular versus conventional.